 I. Promising Future

 Residents became more and more concerned over problems caused by Prohibition in Idaho.
 They saw that it didn’t reduce crime but increased it.
 It didn’t promote health but harmed it.
 Prohibition didn’t raise morality but lowered it.
 It didn’t protect young people but harmed them.
-Not only did Prohibition fail, but it was counterproductive.
+Not only did Prohibition fail, but it was counter productive.
 It was worse than doing nothing!

-Putman, E. The Prohibition Movement in Idaho, 1863-1934.
-U Idaho, 1979.
+- Putman, E. The Prohib Movement in ID, 1863-1934.